tc39/source-map/source-map-rev3.md

 It is getting more common to have tools generate source from some [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) (templates) or to compile CoffeeScript -> JavaScript -> minified JavaScript, resulting in multiple translations before the final source map is created.
 This problem can be handled in one of two ways.
 The easy but lossy way is to ignore the intermediate steps in the process for the purposes of debugging, the source location information from the translation is either ignored (the intermediate translation is considered the “Original Source”) or the source location information is carried through (the intermediate translation hidden).
 The more complete way is to support multiple levels of mapping: if the Original Source also has a source map reference, the user is given the choice of using the that as well.

 However, It is unclear what a “source map reference” looks like in anything other than JavaScript.
 More specifically, what a source map reference looks like in a language that doesn’t support JavaScript style single line comments.
-An HTTP header would address this, but is not yet aggreed upon.
+An HTTP header would address this, but is not yet agreed upon.

+### JSON over HTTP Transport

+[XSSI](http://googleonlinesecurity.blogspot.com/2011/05/website-security-for-webmasters.html) attacks <span style="text-decoration:underline;">(https://wiki.corp.google.com/twiki/bin/view/Main/ISETeamScriptInclusion)</span> could potentially make source maps available to attackers by doing a direct script src to a source map after overriding the Array constructor.
+This can be effectively prevented by preprending a JavaScript syntax error to the start of the response.

+Thus when delivering source maps over HTTP, servers may prepend a line starting with the string “)]}'” to the sourcemap.
+If the response starts with this string clients must ignore the first line.